smart-edge-open/epcforedge/lte/README.md

 * Controller not able to communicate with OAMAgent

-  Make sure that it is not caused by HTTPS proxy setting for the operating system that OAMAgent is running on.
+  Make sure that it is not caused by HTTP proxy setting for the operating system that OAMAgent is running on.
   If finding "Permission denied" in the nginx log, can use command: setenforce=0

 * Log files